cap-js/attachments/README.md

 ## Contributing

 This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/cap-js/attachments/issues).
 Contribution and feedback are encouraged and always welcome.
-For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).
+For more information about how to contribute, the project structure, the **local development setup**, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Code of Conduct